SoftFluent/CodeFluent-Entities-Documentation/extend_your_data_access_layer.md

 This way you avoid using too much layers or wrappers to separate the generated classes from the developed ones.

-Your generated classes are business objects.
+Your generated classes are business objects, not just data access ones.